sfkleach/hidden-gems-of-pop11/README.md

 one way or another.
 If you are interested in our talks or what we do, please join our Discord channel.

+The section below was used to advertise the talk - please note that some historical simplifications are made (e.g. no mention of COWSEL) in the interest of making it short and sweet.

 ## Flyer for Decodering - Tue 21st Jan, 18:30-20:00

 The first high-level programming languages were created in 1959-1960 and